colugomusic/clog/README.md

 Reusable Cell Vector

 It's a vector of T which can only grow.

-- T must be default constructible.
-- T must be copy or move constructible.
+T must be copy or move constructible.

 You can iterate over the items with visit().
 The order of the items in the vector is not guaranteed, e.g.